“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Discraft Ultra-Star – Official Ultimate Disc.
 London, Ontario.

-“A modest pioneer in a sometimes flamboyant industry, Jim Kenner has proven himself to be a brilliant innovator in the pursuit of flying disc excellence.”
+“A modest pioneer in a sometimes flamboyant industry, Jim Kenner has proven himself to be a brilliant innovator pursuing flying disc excellence.”

 Elite Canadian Teams